ITurres/O.P-Project/README.md

 Today i will style the container3 - that holds a subtitle and four similar items with some text under it.

 the aim will be to align the items horizontally, keeping the text below the item with space between them and a large margin between the edges of the page and the so call items.

+first: for the subtitle, i will display flex it and justify it to the center, i will also give some top and bottom padding so it can have some space to be itself.